HomeLatest NewsGovTechFrance drags Apple to court over ‘abusive commercial practices'

 Preferred Source of Google

-The French government has dragged technology giant Apple to court over allegations that the US tech giant uses its abusive commercial practices against startups.
+The French government has dragged technology giant Apple to court over allegations that the tech giant uses its abusive commercial practices against startups.
 The Paris court is likely to hear a lawsuit in this regard in September.

-According to top French government sources, the lawsuit, which was filed in 2018 by France’s competition and anti-fraud agency in the name of Finance Minister Bruno Le Maire, seeks a halt to the practices and a fine of 2.0 million euros ($2.4 million).
+According to top French government sources, the lawsuit, which was filed in 2018 by France’s competition and anti-fraud agency in the name of Minister Bruno Le Maire, seeks a halt to the practices and a fine of 2.0 million euros ($2.4 million).

 The lawsuit follows three years of investigation by the competition and anti-fraud agency and a recent complaint by France Digitale, an association of French tech startups.